Simulated Phishing

 What do I do when I receive a simulated phishing email?

 Treat it like any other phishing email.
 If you know it is phishing, use the Phish Alert Button to report it.
-If you are not sure, you can ask about its legitimacy or delete it.
+If you are not sure, see our tips on how to spot phishing.
+You can also contact the Service Desk to ask about its legitimacy or delete the message.

 What happens if I enter information on the simulated phishing page?